The Back-to-School Series

 See below for more information about all events in the series.

 The ISF West Coast Party: Systems (Structures & Leadership) and Practices (Services & Supports) For This Moment

 October 20th, 22nd, 27th, November 5th, 17th, December 1st, 3rd, January 12th, 19th, 21st, 26th

-The Northwest MHTTC and the Pacific Southwest MHTTC are continuing our partnership to provide and extend deeper technical assistance on the Interconnected Systems Framework (ISF) and contextualize ISF to this moment of COVID-19 and beyond.
+The Northwest MHTTC and the Pacific Southwest MHTTC continued partnership to provide and extend deeper technical assistance on the Interconnected Systems Framework (ISF) and contextualize ISF to this moment of COVID-19 and beyond.

-Our fall offering is made up of four modules and ends with a town hall for you to be able to ask faculty your questions and resource one another.
+Our offering is made up of four modules and ends with a town hall where participants ask faculty questions and resource one another.
 Each module includes teaching from Susan Barrett and field leaders on ISF systems, and USC faculty on ISF practices

 Led by Susan Barrett, MA, and University of Southern California trauma informed specialists Steve Hydon, Pamela Vona, and Vivien Villaverde, we invite you to explore the ISF framework by examining systems change (structures and leadership) and the practices (services and supports) needed to ensure student support equity.

-You may attend as much or little as desired, though we do recommend attending the systems sessions (in blue) before the practices sessions (in green).
+We recommend watching the systems sessions (in blue) before the practices sessions (in green).